Broad Institute Terra Atlas

 Before

-Adding a 2nd Option in The Share Modal: Workspace Summaries
+Adding a 2nd Option in The Share Modal: Summaries Workspace of Updates

 (Mid Fidelity Wireframe)